erikabp123/ClassicAddonManager/Readme.md

 This is a WIP addon manager for classic wow which manages addons allowing  for easy updates from projects stored on Curseforge and Github.

-Currently it only support Curseforge but in the next update Github support will be added!

 ## Getting Started

 This section will explain how to setup the program.